-A school board race in rural Washington state shows how far-right extremists are shifting to local campaigns for power
+A rural Washington school board race shows how far-right extremists are shifting to local power

 “Someone looking at it would think, ‘Idiots, stand up for something.
 For Chrissake, democracy is on fire, kick some ass,’” the husband said.
 “But it’s those little social, nuanced things where you see Matt Marshall with a crown of bullets, in his boogaloo boys shirt, stomping around Olympia.
 And it does make you stop and think.”

-During the Trump era, the couple said, they observed local views drifting farther to the right, taking on militant overtones.
+During the Trump era, the couple said, they observed local views drifting further to the right, taking on militant overtones.
 The woods around their house now crackle with gunfire, sometimes thousands of rounds on the weekends, seemingly more than just casual target practice.
 They noticed when a neighbor put up a Trump sign the day after the Jan.
 6 attack.
 Another neighbor spotted their Biden sign and asked when they’d become “leftists.”

 The couple consider themselves “run-of-the-mill” Democrats, the husband said, but suddenly they’d been cast as a radical enemy.